-NOTE: The Aux.
-Battery Disconnect switch must be on while listening to the dash radio because the audio relay is powered by house batteries.
-If the "Aux Batt" switch is off, the speakers will not emit sound.
+NOTE: The Coach/House Battery Disconnect Switch must be on while listening to the dash radio because the audio relay is powered by house batteries.
+If the Coach/ House Battery Disconnect Switch is off, the speakers will not emit sound.